Hinton Rowan Helper: Biography

-The success of The Impending Crisis in the South made Helper famous overnight.
+The success of The Impending Crisis of the South made Helper famous overnight.
 It also heightened the political crisis by raising fears among Southerners that poor landless Southern whites might turn against slavery if they saw that it did not benefit them.
 The fear of class divisions within the white community was enough to lead many Southerners who had previously been opponents of secession to embrace it after the election of Abraham Lincoln.

-After the war, Helper appeared as a post-war Fire Eater, urging the wholesale expulsion of former slaves.
+After the war, Helper urged the wholesale expulsion of former slaves.
 He believed the United States should be exclusively white (also excluding Chinese, Native Americans, and other non-white groups).
 "A. B. Burdick, the publisher of The Impending Crisis, testified that Helper ... avoided all contacts with Negroes, refusing even to patronize hotels or restaurants which employed Negroes in menial capacities.
 Another man who knew Helper before the war recalled that 'he has always been inflexibly opposed to all the relations and conditions which have kept the two races close together; and this ... was one of the principal grounds of his opposition to slavery."
 Nevertheless, Southern enemies of Reconstruction were unwilling to forgive his previous opposition to slavery, and he remained a marginal and increasingly unstable character in postwar America.

 Lincoln appointed Helper as United States consul in Buenos Aires from 1861 to 1866.
 He spent most of the postwar years promoting a scheme to build an intercontinental railroad connecting North and South America, which would help replace black and brown peoples with whites.
 The "Three Americas Railway" was supposed to extend from the Bering Sea to the Strait of Magellan.
-His schemes never came to anything, and he committed suicide by turning on the gas in his Washington, D.C. apartment.
+His schemes never came to anything, and he died by suicide by turning on the gas in his Washington, D.C. apartment.